-This guide will walk you through two boards that you can use to get started.
-The first board, called "Project Board", is a high-level board to give you the big-picture overview of your project and its progression.
-The second, "Task Board" is a low-level board, breaking down your project into manageable tasks or daily and weekly to-do lists!
-Get to know these two boards with us and watch your productivity skyrocket! 📈
+This guide will walk you through two boards that you can use to get started: a "Project Board" which gives you an overview of your project and its progression, and a "Task Board" which breaks down your project into manageable tasks or to-do lists!
+Get to know these two boards with us and watch your productivity skyrocket. 📈

-The first board we're going to check out is called "Project Board" and is a great example of a high-level board!
-A high-level board allows you to see a quick overview of one or more projects so that you always know where things stand.
-This kind of board is a great tool for managers and team leaders who need to see how the project is progressing but don't necessarily need to see every detail.
+The first board we'll check out is a "Project Board"!
+This can be considered a high-level board, a type of board that allows you to see a quick, high-level overview of one or more projects.
+This board is great for those who need to see how a project is progressing but don't necessarily need to see every detail.

 You can use this board as inspiration or you can use it as a template for your current projects!
 Fill in your information in the columns we set up for you, and add new items as they come up!
 Read this article to learn more about board templates.